Green Corn Ceremony: Symbolism

 Puskita, commonly referred to as the "Green Corn Ceremony" or "Busk," is the central and most festive holiday of the traditional Muscogee people.
 It represents not only the renewal of the annual cycle, but of the spirit and traditions of the Muscogee.
 This is representative of the return of summer, the ripening of the new corn, and the common Native American traditions of environmental and agricultural renewal.

 Historically in the Seminole tribe, 12-year-old boys are declared men at the Green Corn Ceremony, and given new names by the chief as a mark of their maturity.

 Tribal participation

-Several tribes still participate in these ceremonies each year, but tribes who have historic tradition within the ceremony include the Yuchi, Iroquois, Cherokee, Creek, Choctaw, Natchez, Chickasaw, Shawnee, Miccosukee, Alabama, Hitchiti, Coushatta, Taskigi and Seminole tribes.
+Several tribes still participate in these ceremonies each year, but tribes who have historic tradition within the ceremony include the Yuchi, Haudenosaunee, Cherokee, Creek, Choctaw, Natchez, Chickasaw, Shawnee, Miccosukee, Alabama, Hitchiti, Coushatta, Taskigi and Seminole tribes.
 Each of those tribes may have its own variations of celebration, dances and traditions but performs a new year's ceremony, involving fasting and several other comparisons each year.